Los Angeles Rams: Post-Aaron Donald era (2024–2025)

+Blockbuster defensive acquisitions, Aaron Donald returns (2026-present)

+In the offseason, the Rams made several blockbuster trades, acquiring All-Pro cornerback Trent McDuffie from Kansas City in March (for first, fifth, and sixth round selections in 2026 and a third round pick in 2027) and then reigning NFL Defensive Player of the Year Myles Garrett in a blockbuster deal that included multiple draft picks (first round in 2027, second round in 2028, third round in 2029) and two-time Pro Bowler Jared Verse.

+As the offseason continued, rumors began heavily circulating that the Rams' acquisition of Garrett could entice former franchise legend Aaron Donald to come out of retirement.
+It was later reported by multiple outlets, including the Pat McAfee Show, that Donald had stated he could return, but only if he found the motivation to do so.
+On July 10, 2026, TMZ posted footage of Donald working out at the Rams' practice facility.
+Twice during the offseason, Donald was listed as having officially worked out for the Rams, but team officials maintained that he would not be pressured into making a decision.
+Finally, on August 30, Donald's return was officially confirmed by the team.

 Team value

 Forbes magazine estimated the worth of the team in 2015 as $1.45 billion, which at the time were the 28th most valuable NFL team and 44th most valuable sports team in the world.
 However, after returning to Los Angeles from St. Louis, it was estimated by CBS Sports that the team value rose to $2.9 billion (doubling in value) placing them third in the NFL (only behind the Dallas Cowboys and the New England Patriots).
-In 2021, Forbes released their annual NFL team values list; ranking the Rams fourth at $4.8 billion, behind the Dallas Cowboys, New England Patriots, and New York Giants.
+In 2026, Forbes released their annual NFL team values list; ranking the Rams second at $13.5 billion, behind only the Dallas Cowboys.
 The franchise is one of the fastest growing sports teams in the world as the team's resurgent success in Los Angeles helped regrow a steady influx of new fans, and achieved unprecedented year-by-year rankings as previously mentioned.